Should You Put Starter Fertilizer on New Sod?

 What is Starter Fertilizer?

 When you’re ready to start growing a new lawn, you need to choose the right fertilizer.
-Using starter fertilizer is the best way to give your grass a strong, healthy start.
+One of the most important aspects of establishing a healthy lawn is proper fertilization.
+Fertilizing helps the grass get off to a strong start and establishes good growth habits.

-Regular fertilizers provide essential nutrients that all plants need for growth.
+Regular fertilizers provide key nutrients nitrogen, phosphorous, and potassium (NPK) that all plants need for growth.
 However, they don’t always provide the quick-release nitrogen that newly seeded or sodded lawns need for rapid blade development during those crucial first few weeks after installation.

-Lawn starter fertilizers are specially formulated with higher levels of quick-release nitrogen and other essential nutrients to promote healthy growth in new grass seedlings and sod roots.
+A starter fertilizer is specially formulated for new sod, as it contains higher levels of quick-release nitrogen and phosphorous, and other essential nutrients than other types of fertilizer.
+This promotes healthy growth in new grass seedlings and sod roots allowing it to thrive.

 When can I fertilize my new sod?